robertwhunter/nephrotic_survival_SRR/README.md

 # Nephrotic survival SRR
-Code used in Kolb et al (2020): Death and ESKD in adult nephrotic syndrome
+Code used in Kolb et al. (2020): A national registry study of patient and renal survival in adult nephrotic syndrome.

 ## About
 This repository contains the code that was used to analyse the data presented in our paper, *A national registry study of patient and renal survival in adult nephrotic syndrome* (Kolb et al., KI Reports, 2020).
 Here we reproduce the code that we used for our survival analyses and competing risk models and for estimating mortality in age- and sex-matched population.